dockersamples/docker-swarm-visualizer/README.md

 # Docker Swarm Visualizer
 *** note ***
-Recent import by [@DovAmir](https://github.com/DovAmir) adds node and container data.
+Thanks to all the contributors, and a special thanks to [@DovAmir](https://github.com/DovAmir) and [@alexellis](https://github.com/alexellis) for their big contributions.

 Demo container that displays Docker services running on a Docker Swarm in a diagram.